 When your MS teams are set up they will have 'Private’ as opposed to ‘Public’ setting applied to the Team.
 Please do not change the setting to ‘Public’, as any documents you share will then be accessible to other NHS users.
 If you have any queries about MS Teams settings please contact the IM&T Service Desk - firstname.lastname@example.org

-We currently have over 1750 users on Teams, a number which is ever increasing daily.
-As more and more people get set up, we are regularly faced with questions regarding Teams.
+As more and more people get set up on Microsoft Teams, we are regularly faced with questions regarding Teams.
 Below are some of the most commonly asked questions and answers:

 Q1.
 How do I register with MS Teams and where can I get the App for my PC/Laptop